-Children and pregnant women newly eligible for coverage under the waiver would receive all Medicaid state plan benefits, including EPSDT up to age 21, non-emergency medical transportation, and Maternal Infant Health Program services.
-Benefits would be provided through the state's existing capitated Medicaid managed care delivery system.
+Children and pregnant women newly eligible for coverage under the waiver will receive all Medicaid state plan benefits, including EPSDT up to age 21, non-emergency medical transportation, and Maternal Infant Health Program services.
+Benefits will be provided through the state's existing capitated Medicaid managed care delivery system.

-Michigan proposes waiving CHIP premiums for all children who are or have been served by the Flint water system, including those currently eligible and those newly eligible under the waiver.
-Michigan's CHIP program currently charges premiums for those with incomes from 160-212% FPL.
-Children and pregnant women who are newly eligible for Medicaid under the waiver would not be subject to any cost-sharing, consistent with existing state rules for those groups.
+Michigan's waiver approval waives CHIP premiums for all children who are or have been served by the Flint water system, including those currently eligible and those newly eligible under the waiver.
+Michigan's CHIP program charges premiums for those with incomes from 160-212% FPL.
+Children and pregnant women newly eligible for Medicaid under the waiver will not be subject to any cost-sharing, consistent with existing state rules for those groups.

-Under the waiver, Michigan proposes to offer face-to-face Targeted Care Management (TCM) services to all Medicaid-eligible children and pregnant women served by the Flint water system (including those newly eligible under the waiver and those already eligible).
-TCM would include services such as comprehensive assessment; development and management of individualized care plans; communication with beneficiaries' primary care physicians and health plans; coordination of physical and behavioral health-related services, nutritional supports, and early education programs; and referrals to and assistance with obtaining additional social supports, such as financial, housing and transportation assistance and lead assessment and abatement resources.
-TCM services would be provided by certain organizations approved by the state in consultation with stakeholders, and TCM case managers would be licensed registered nurses or social workers.
+Under the waiver, Michigan offers face-to-face Targeted Care Management (TCM) services to all Medicaid-eligible children and pregnant women served by the Flint water system (including those newly eligible under the waiver and those already eligible).
+TCM will include services such as comprehensive assessment; development and management of individualized care plans; communication with beneficiaries' primary care physicians and health plans; coordination of physical and behavioral health-related services, nutritional supports, and early education programs; and referrals to and assistance with obtaining additional social supports, such as financial, housing and transportation assistance and lead assessment and abatement resources.
+TCM services will be provided by certain organizations approved by the state in consultation with stakeholders, and TCM case managers will be licensed registered nurses or social workers.